 And the film is worth-appreciating more than this brief review can express.
-It is heart-warming in a way that the young adults battling with cancer are still finding their wills to live, and provokes emotions that include comedic acts from Isaac (the patient who loses his eyesight), as well as teary-eyed scenes especially at the approach of Gus’s death.
+It is heartwarming in a way that the young adults battling with cancer are still finding their wills to live, and provokes emotions that include comedic acts from Isaac (the patient who loses his eyesight), as well as teary-eyed scenes especially at the approach of Gus’s death.
 Moreover, the overall acting is so natural that it increases the film’s realistic aspect.
-May it only give the idea how a cancer patient faces the world optimistically, and how the parents and the loved ones of the patients are overwhelmingly worried about them, the expressions shown by the characters are close to the ones depicted by real-life cancer survivors (and their surrounding loved ones) as the audience imagines.
+It may only give the idea how a cancer patient faces the world optimistically and how the parents and the loved ones of the patients are overwhelmingly worried about them, but the expressions shown by the characters are close to the ones depicted by real-life cancer survivors (and their surrounding loved ones) as the audience imagines.

 The inspirational part of the film lies in its implication of several life-learning lessons related to renewed faith and hope.
-Such central themes include self-determination, following one’s heart desire, being successful in one’s field, viewing the harsh world optimistically, fighting for survival, finding one’s purpose in life, and standing up for one’s faith and beliefs, while relational themes like love, friendship, and concern with one another are more of the minor themes.
-Not only these serve to teach and inspire the audience but they add flavor to the heartwarming aspects of the movie.
+Such central themes include self-determination, following one’s heart desire, being successful in one’s field, viewing the harsh world optimistically, fighting for survival, finding one’s purpose in life and standing up for one’s faith and beliefs, while relational themes like love, friendship and concern with one another are more of the minor themes.
+These do not only serve to teach and inspire the audience but they add flavor to the heartwarming aspects of the movie.
 It personally inspires me, as an audience, to fight my everyday struggles, to follow my own path and succeed in it, to solve my own problems productively and with faith, and to be thankful for my own blessings while being considerate towards the less-fortunate.

 And finally, the title of John Greene’s (the author) work is an oxymoron of the plot.
 While the title sounds more like a blame and/or a complaint, the plot gives an atmosphere of faith among the readers and the audience wherein Hazel Grace attempts to live her best moments before her last breath.